breaded-xyz/alphakit/README.md

 ## Performance reports

-Package `perf` provides comprehensive performance reporting for your algo, enabling you to track industry strandard merics such as CAGR, return rate, sharpe ratio, and drawdowns.
+Package `perf` provides comprehensive performance reporting for your algo, enabling you to track industry standard metrics such as CAGR, return rate, sharpe ratio, and drawdowns.

 To create a new report use the equity history and trade history data from a dealer.

 ## Trading costs

-Many algos appear to be viable until you corrctly factor in tradings costs!
-Package `backtest` offers a `PerpCoster` implementation that simulates typical costs you might expect trading crypto perpetual futures, including an hourly funding rate fee.
+Many algos appear to be viable until you correctly factor in trading costs!
+Package `backtest` offers a `PerpCoster` implementation that simulates typical costs you might expect when trading crypto perpetual futures, including an hourly funding rate fee.
 See the tests in package `backtest` to understand how costs are applied during backtesting.

 ## Building a trading bot